Chapter 13 : Facts or Rumors

 All three friends should have known better than to pull this prank with the highest ranking officials and should be receiving a visit from Ministry Officials who will be questioning them in detail about their prank.

 Mr. Longbottom has grown up without his parents’ guidance, but perhaps he chose to act out against his grandmother.
-Miss Parkinson revealed that he feared his boggart would be his grandmother but instead he used her ridiculous hat and purse to laugh at his boggart.
+The lovely Miss Parkinson revealed that he feared his boggart would be his grandmother but instead he used her ridiculous hat and purse to laugh at his boggart.

 Miss Lovegood may deliver a good act of appearing not all there, but given her own mother’s death by experimental spell, she should have had the decency to allow others to grieve the alleged deaths of their loved ones.
 Instead, she created a disruption to the entire proceedings.